rhysd/git-messenger.vim/README.md

 =================

 [git-messenger.vim][repo] is a Vim/Neovim plugin to reveal the hidden message from Git under the cursor quickly.
-It shows the hisotry of commits under the cursor in popup window.
+It shows the history of commits under the cursor in popup window.

 This plugin shows the message of the last commit in a 'popup window'.
 If the last commit is not convenient, you can explore older commits in the popup window.